Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces

 \subsection{Sphere Release and Tracking}

-We developed a computer-controlled release mechanism that uses a stepper motor and a transparent guide tube.
+We developed a computer-controlled release mechanism using a stepper motor and a transparent guide tube.
 The tube remains submerged to ensure that the spheres begin their descent at nearly terminal velocity.
 A five-minute interval between releases allows fluid motion to dissipate completely, verified through PIV analysis of tracer particles.

-Sphere tracking utilizes custom Python code that operates at a high frame rate to maintain sub-pixel position accuracy.
-The sphere's position typically changes less than one pixel between frames, yielding a position uncertainty of approximately 0.3 mm (3\% relative uncertainty for 10 mm spheres).
+A custom-made image-processing code tracks a sphere at high frame rates to maintain sub-pixel positional accuracy.
+The sphere's position typically changes less than one pixel between frames, yielding a position uncertainty of approximately 0.3 mm ($\approx 3$\% relative error for 10 mm spheres).

-Velocity calculations use a least-squares fit through n neighboring positions along the trajectory, following the approach of~\citet{Srdic-Mitrovic1999GravitationalInterfaces}.
+Velocity calculations use a least-squares fit through $n$ sphere centroid positions along the trajectory, following the approach of~\cite{Srdic-Mitrovic1999}.
 The uncertainty in velocity measurements is given by:

 where $\Delta t$ represents the inter-frame time interval, $\Delta y$ denotes the position measurement accuracy in pixels, and $w$ indicates the vertical frame dimension in meters.
-For our experimental parameters ($\Delta t =1/60 - 1/500$ s, $\Delta y = 1$ pixel, $w = 0.3$ m, 12 and 480 are dimensionless constants in the numerical procedure, see \cite{Srdic-Mitrovic1999GravitationalInterfaces}), this yields velocity uncertainty $\Delta v = 5 \times 10^{-4}$~m~s$^{-1}$.
+For our experimental parameters ($\Delta t =1/60 - 1/500$ s, $\Delta y = 1$ pixel, $w = 0.3$ m, 12 and 480 are dimensionless constants in the numerical procedure, see \cite{Srdic-Mitrovic1999}), this yields velocity uncertainty $\Delta U = 5 \times 10^{-4}$~m~s$^{-1}$.